Greg Smith (pitcher): Amateur

+Smith was drafted by the Arizona Diamondbacks in the sixth round, with the 171st overall selection, of the 2005 Major League Baseball draft.
+He made his professional debut with the rookie–level Missoula Osprey.

 Oakland Athletics

 On December 14, 2007, Smith was traded to the Oakland Athletics along with Carlos González, Brett Anderson, Aaron Cunningham, Dana Eveland, and Chris Carter for Dan Haren and Connor Robertson.
 Smith made his first major league start on April 9, 2008, pitching six innings and allowing two earned runs, and earned a no decision.

 In the 2008 season, he led the majors in pickoffs with 15, tying the Major League record since the stat was first tracked in 1987.